Hypnosis, Meditation, and Relaxation for Pain Treatment

 Mindfulness meditation has been used successfully in programs to reduce pain and improve mood in patients with chronic pain from a variety of conditions, including headache, low back pain, chest pain, and gastrointestinal pain.

 To practice meditation, repeated meetings with the instructor may not be necessary.
-A recent study examining the perception of pain and various mental training techniques has found that relatively short and simple mindfulness meditation training can have a significant positive effect on pain management.
+A recent study examining the perception of pain and various mental training techniques has found that relatively short and simple mindfulness meditation training can have a significant positive and long-term effect on pain.

 Relaxation therapies include a range of techniques with the goal of reducing stress.
 In addition to meditation, the major types of relaxation techniques are: